DC Attorney General sues Washington Commanders, owner Dan Snyder and NFL for deceiving residents | News Channel 3-12

 “In fact, the evidence shows Snyder was not only aware of the toxic culture within his organization, he encouraged it and he participated in it,” Racine said.
 “Mr. Snyder exerted a high level of personal control over everything the Commanders did and his misconduct gave others permission to treat women in the same demeaning manner.”

-The NFL and Commanders launched what they billed as an independent investigation into the allegations, but they secretly entered into an agreement to give Snyder power over what could be shared with the public, Racine alleged.
-The NFL then effectively buried the findings of that investigation, he said.
+The NFL and Commanders launched what they billed as an independent investigation into the allegations, but they secretly entered into an agreement to give Snyder power over what could be shared with the public, the lawsuit alleges.
+At the same time, Snyder and the team tried to interfere with and obstruct the investigation, the lawsuit states.

+Ultimately, the NFL released a short press release summarizing the investigation’s findings but said that they did not receive a written investigative report due to confidentiality concerns, the lawsuit states.

 Racine is now seeking unspecified financial penalties for every incident in which the parties lied to residents dating back to July 2020.
 The Attorney General said the penalties could run into the millions of dollars.
 The lawsuit also seeks a court order forcing the NFL to release all findings from its 10-month investigation into the Commanders’ workplace culture.